‘I want to feel safe’: Ukraine youth orchestra now refugees

 Some 4 million people may flee Ukraine if Russia’s offensive continues, the U.N. has said.
 On Monday, the European Union’s foreign affairs policy chief Josep Borrell urged the mobilization of “all the resources” of the 27-nation bloc to help countries welcoming them.

+In a sign of the Vatican’s concerns, a cardinal dispatched by Pope Francis on a mission to promote peace traveled to the Polish-Ukrainian border on Monday to meet with refugees.
+He will highlight “the sad similarity between the Ukrainians’ sufferings and the protracted conflicts that no longer attract the world’s attention,” the Vatican said, citing the pope’s frequent denunciation of suffering in wars in Ethiopia, Yemen and Syria.

 Uncertainty and relief continued at the border as thousands of arriving Ukrainians were met by strangers offering care.
 Many were wrapped in blankets.
-Some clutched small children.
-Their priorities were securing the basic necessities: food, shelter, sleep, support.
+Some held small children.
+They sought the basic necessities: food, shelter, sleep, support.

 Under a canopy next to the train station in the Hungarian border town of Zahony, Tamas Marghescu stirred a large cauldron of traditional meat stew in preparation for hundreds of hungry refugees.